LeedsDBA/LEDLights/readme.md

 # Intro

 An arduino sketch to run an LED strip behind my monitor.
+Using a [WS2812B compatible LED strip](https://amzn.to/3303nyW) and an [Arduino Nano 33 IoT](https://amzn.to/2ZZbbiT).

-Ambition is to have an API to call, and an ambient light sensor to set brightness & on/off.
+Ambition is to have an API to call, and an ambient light sensor to set brightness & on/off and maybe an overall power switch.

 # Dev Environment